The King & the Commissioner: Plot

-A Pakistan military group under Maj.
+A Pakistan military group under Major.
 Abu Jalal Rana trespasses Indian waters, targeting New Delhi.
-However, the plan is intercepted by Dr. Emma John of Intelligence Wing as she informs it to her senior Padmabhushan Dr. Sudarshan - following departmental protocol, they decide to inform the Minister about the group's trespass as the intercepted conversation mentioned the name of the PM Ghanthachalam Paramashiva Rao.
+However, the plan is intercepted by Dr. Emma John of Intelligence Wing as she informs it to her senior, Dr. Sudarshan - following departmental protocol, they decide to inform the Minister about the group's trespass as the intercepted conversation mentioned the name of the PM Ghanthachalam Paramashiva Rao.
 Before they can inform Paramashiva Rao, they are killed by two cops, who are joined by I.G.
-Shankar Ramdas.
+Shankar Ramdas who is a corrupt officer.
 Unbeknownst to them, Ali Imran, a photojournalist, manages to take pictures of the scene onto his camera.

-Meanwhile, Kishore Balakrishnan, the senior analyst at the agency, sets off to see Swami Chandramoulishwar at his ashram demanding for the information he passed before.
+Meanwhile, Kishore Balakrishnan, the senior analyst at the agency, sets off to see Swami Veerabhadra Chandramoulishwar at his ashram demanding for the information he passed before.
 A tainted spiritual figure with deeply entrenched connections with prominent politicians in Delhi and even possessing the clout to influence the judiciary, Chandramoulishwar is the disciple of yesteryear Godman Swami Amoorthananda - who had a predominant drug cartel functioning within his ashram.
-However, Swami Chandramoulishwar is able to suffocate him before pushing him into the Yamuna river.
+However, Chandramoulishwar is able to suffocate him before pushing him into the Yamuna river.
 The next day, the bodies of Kishore, Dr. Sudarshan, and Dr. Emma are all found in the riverside.
-Since both the doctors are seen in an intimate position, the police conclude that Kishore killed the two out of jealousy, and then killed himself right after by drowning himself into the river.
+Since both the victims are seen in an intimate position, the police conclude that Kishore killed the two out of jealousy, and then killed himself right after by drowning himself into the river.

 However, Govindankutty Menon (G.K), the Central Home Minister in charge of Internal Security, assigns Joseph Alex I.A.S to investigate the death of Dr. Sudarshan.
 Paramashiva Rao accords the constitutional status of a commission of inquiry to Joseph's investigation team and reminisces the friendship he had shared with Dr.Sudarshan.
-As a Rajya Sabha member, Paramashiva Rao was a close friend of Joseph's father Alexander and sarcastically remarks that Joseph never visited him in that capacity.
-Raman Madhavan and Swami Chandramoulishwar are distressed about the refusal of Paramashiva Rao to sanction a colossal arms deal - termed the Romanov Proposal - as the ratification of the defence contract will ensure huge kickbacks for them.
+As a Rajya Sabha member, Paramashiva Rao was a close friend of Joseph's late father and MP Alexander Thevallipparambil and sarcastically remarks that Joseph never visited him in that capacity.
+Raman Madhavan, the National Security Advisor and Chandramoulishwar are distressed about the refusal of Paramashiva Rao to sanction a colossal arms deal - termed the Romanov Proposal - as the ratification of the defence contract will ensure huge kickbacks for them.

-Swami Chandramoulishwar recollects the assistance rendered by him to Paramashiva Rao to ensure the victory of his minority government during numerous floor tests and decides to eliminate Paramashivs Rao, paving the way for Raman Madhavan to ascend as the next PM - by the orchestration of a security crisis, the seasoned politicians will be compelled to give up Prime Ministerial ambitions concreting Raman's claim.
+Swami Chandramoulishwar recollects the assistance rendered by him to Paramashiva Rao to ensure the victory of his minority government during numerous floor tests and decides to eliminate Paramashiva Rao, paving the way for Raman Madhavan to ascend as the next PM - by the orchestration of a security crisis, the seasoned politicians will be compelled to give up Prime Ministerial ambitions concreting Raman's claim.
 Subsequently, Joseph meets the forensic analyst and ask them to give a fresh report and include the facts that they have excluded deliberately before.
 After seeing a mysterious man in a black leather jacket walking away from his car, Joseph gets a call from Nanda, the daughter of Minister G.K and a journalist.
 She shows him the picture of a cop holding a gun towards someone inside a white car.